 |☐||Rule 13q-1 under the Securities Exchange Act (17 CFR 240.13q-1) for fiscal year ended|

 Section 1 – Conflict Minerals Disclosure

 Gibraltar Industries, Inc. (“Gibraltar” or “the Company”) has evaluated its current product lines and determined that certain products that we manufacture or contract to manufacture contain tin, tungsten, tantalum, or gold, which are necessary to the functionality or production of the Company’s products into which these minerals have been incorporated.
-Rule 13p-1 established under the Securities Exchange Act of 1934 defines these minerals as “conflict minerals” and "necessary conflict minerals" and, as a result, the Company is required to conduct in good faith, a reasonable country of origin inquiry with respect to the source of these minerals.
-Accordingly, Gibraltar is filing this disclosure, along with a Conflict Minerals Report, to disclose the measures we have taken to determine whether the conflict minerals used in our products originated in the Democratic Republic of the Congo or adjoining countries.
+Rule 13p-1 and Form SD established under the Securities Exchange Act of 1934 defines these minerals as “conflict minerals” and, as a result, the Company is required to conduct in good faith, a reasonable country of origin inquiry that is reasonably designed to determine whether any of the conflict minerals originated in the Democratic Republic of Congo or an adjoining country or are from recycled or scrap sources.
+Accordingly, Gibraltar is filing this disclosure, along with a Conflict Minerals Report referred to below.

 Conflict Minerals Disclosure